 You will also need a domain or a subdomain you will config with your VPS server IP using an

 A DNS entry.
-You can check out my other blog post for tips on how to save money on domain names.
 If you use Cloudflare for your DNS remember not to use their CDN for this domain because it changes IP domain resolves to and can cause trouble with setup.

 Install ELK dependencies

 Access your VPS and run the following commands as a sudo user to install required dependencies:

 Java is required for both Elasticsearch and Logstash.

 You can verify that installation was successful by typing: